SamuelePino/Computational-Intelligence-Exam/README.md

 --> [Repo Links](https://github.com/SamuelePino/Computational-Intelligence-Exam)

-## What is Quarto
-brief intro, rule etc

 ## Getting Informed

 I studied the maths behind Quarto, in order to understand its true complexity and how exploits som sort of symmetries etc. A crucial site was [this page](https://stmorse.github.io/journal/quarto-part1.html) where I truly understand how many states could exist in end game (~21 10e12).
 In Materials there are other links I used to analyze the problem